JOSE0221/python-statlearning-lab/README.md

 ### 1. Installing Python

-To run the materials in this repository, you need Python 3.#.
+To run the materials in this repository, you need Python 3.# or use google colab (See Option A).
 You can set up Python using one of the following methods:

 - **Miniconda**: Miniconda provides an isolated Python environment and an easy way to manage packages.
 Download it from [Miniconda's official website](https://docs.conda.io/en/latest/miniconda.html).
 - **Python.org**: Download and install the latest version of Python from [python.org](https://www.python.org/downloads/).
 Ensure that you check the option to add Python to your PATH during installation.